-Even though lens particle glaucoma resolve with medical treatment plus lensectomy, if secondary complications as PAS or iris bombé develop, glaucoma filtering surgery may be needed.
+Even though lens particle glaucoma usually resolve with medical treatment plus lensectomy, if secondary complications as PAS or iris bombé develop, glaucoma filtering surgery may be needed.
 An early diagnosis and treatment is essential for the proper management of this pathology.
-The authors emphasized the importance to diagnose adequately this pathology and the early surgical management to resolve it successfully.
-In this case, UBM served as a complementary aid to diagnosis and surgical plan.
+Ultrasound biomicroscopy might be a useful complementary aid for diagnosis, surgical plan and follow-up.